jackblackadar/EE355_FinalProject/README.md

 Group: Jack Blackadar, Aleena Imran, Karen Mkrtchyan

-Directions for compiling the code:
+Directions for compiling the code, use make or cmake --build depenging if on linux/mac or windows:
 $ mkdir build
 $ cd build
-$ cmake --build
+$ cmake --build [OR cmake]
-$ make
 $ ./TestContact
 $ ./TestDate